|

 The fully baked sourdough sandwich bread sits on the counter.
 It has a golden brown crust and will cool before being sliced.

-Remove the bread from the pan and allow it to cool on a wire rack for at least 1 hour before slicing.
+Remove the bread from the pan, spread butter over the top if you’d like (optional), and allow it to cool on a wire rack for at least 1 hour before slicing.

 The loaf of sourdough sandwich bread is cut in half and shown close up to show the detail of the crumb.